loading

 9. Review major changes in the organisational structure and development of management as proposed by the CEO.

-10. Ensure good governance in respect of remuneration policies, benefits and practices;
+10. To ensure good governance in respect of remuneration policies, benefits and practices;

 11. Identify and manage Human Resources risks;

-12. Ensure that CHE’s Human Resources policies, procedures and systems are aligned with best practice;
+12. To ensure that CHE’s Human Resources policies, procedures and systems are aligned with best practice;

-13. Ensure compliance with all the relevant Human Resources legislation.
+13. To ensure compliance with all the relevant Human Resources legislation.

 14. To make any other recommendations to Council as and when required that have a bearing on Human Resources and Remuneration matters for the organisation.